-From their self-titled 2016 debut album to their most recent releases of By and By in 2019 to Live From Newport Music Hall, “Fall, Fall, Fall”, and “Officer of Love” in 2020 the band has amassed over 590 million streams globally as well as achieved multiple #1’s at AAA radio.
-The band has headlined sold out shows and performed at major festivals around the world including Firefly, Shaky Knees, Forecastle, Outside Lands, Austin City Limits, Great Escape and many more.
-They have also performed on national TV on Jimmy Kimmel Live!, CBS This Morning Saturday and Late Show with Stephen Colbert.
+From their self-titled 2016 debut album to their releases of By and By in 2019 to Live From Newport Music Hall, “Fall, Fall, Fall,” and “Officer of Love” in 2020 and Lavender Days in 2022, the band has amassed over 1 billion streams globally as well as achieved multiple #1’s at AAA radio.
+The band has headlined sold out shows, including their first arena show in 2022, and performed at major festivals around the world including Firefly, Shaky Knees, Forecastle, Outside Lands, Austin City Limits, Great Escape and many more.
+They have also performed on national TV on Jimmy Kimmel Live!, CBS Saturday Morning and Late Show with Stephen Colbert.

 Del Water Gap is the solo project of songwriter and producer S. Holden Jaffe, born in New England.
 He has already amassed a cult-like following with more than 52 million streams worldwide and a slew of collaborations all before a debut album.
 Most recently he was featured on two songs “(Does It Feel Slow?)” and “New Song” from Maggie Rogers’ 2020 album Notes from the Archive: Recordings 2011-2016.
 In 2020 he collaborated with Claud on their track “My Body,” which Nylon called “an intimate and bittersweet ballad.”